aukspot/dles/README.md

 - [Sexaginta-quattuordle](https://64ordle.au/?mode=daily) - Solve 64 Wordle puzzles at the same time.
 - [Shuffalo](https://www.newyorker.com/puzzles-and-games-dept/shuffalo) - Make a word using all the letters on the wheel, adding a new letter after each correct guess.
 - [Silly Little Codes](https://playsillylittlegames.com/codes) - Guess the word or phrase represented by today's code.
+- [Slate - Pears](https://slate.com/games/pears) - Make words using the letters around the pear.
+Every 4 words, reveal the pear and try to make the longest word.
 - [Smixed](https://smixed.com) - Make increasingly longer words using the given 6 letters, each word starting with a different letter.
 - [Sortdle](https://sortdle.com) - Sort letters into tubes to form the hidden words without running out of moves.
 - [SpaceWord](https://spaceword.org) - Create crosswords using all letters, using as little space as possible.